michiganaerospace/mathtools/README.md

 Resamples the current fit to the specified domain ```x``` using the existing coefficients.
-If any part of ```x``` lies outside the original domain of the fit, the fit values for that region are set to zero.
+If any part of ```x``` lies outside the original domain of the fit, the values for the fit in that region are set to zero.

 #### Examples